 “For over a year we have been working closely with the NuCypher team to ensure the WorkLock and subsequent mainnet launch will be a successful addition to the blockchain ecosystem.
 WorkLock is novel and will be the first real token distribution model where initial tokens are rewarded for actual work on the network.” —Viktor Bunin, Protocol Specialist at Bison Trails

-NuCypher intends to use an innovative mechanism, called WorkLock, to broadly distribute the initial set of NU tokens.
+NuCypher will use an innovative mechanism, called the WorkLock, to broadly distribute nodes at launch.
 It is a decentralized, permissionless process: anyone who has ETH can escrow their ETH into a locked smart contract in exchange for NU tokens.

 These NU tokens are initially locked as well.
 In order to recoup the escrowed ETH and unlock the NU, locked NU must be staked to a validator node and a certain amount of encryption work on the chain must be performed.
 The NU and ETH remain locked until the encryption work is done.

-WorkLock begins with an open bidding period, during which anyone who wants to participate can lock ETH to the WorkLock contract to be escrowed on-chain.
+The WorkLock begins with an open bidding period (September 1-28, 2020), during which anyone who wants to participate can lock ETH to the WorkLock contract to be escrowed on-chain.
 At the end of the bidding period, stake-locked NU will be distributed pro rata across participants.
 If those participants use the stake-locked NU to run a node, the NU will eventually unlock and the deposited ETH will be returned in full.

-The distributed WorkLock NU rewards will be claimed as stake and locked up for six months (180 periods in Ethereum) earning rewards like normal staked NU.
+The distributed NU rewards from the WorkLock will be claimed as stake and locked up for six months (180 periods in Ethereum) earning rewards like normal staked NU.
 Both wind-down (the option to begin decreasing stake duration towards zero to unlock stake) and autostaking (a feature that enables all rewards to be automatically added to your existing stake to optimize earnings) are configurable at the customer level, not the node level.
 As a node operator, Bison Trails does not change these configurations.
 It’s up to NuCypher stakers to manage their own stake behavior.
-As Ursula nodes perform work on the network, ETH is gradually returned to WorkLock participants.
+As Ursula nodes perform work on the network, ETH is gradually unlocked.
+Participants can call for their unlocked ETH to be returned at any time.
+However, due to gas costs, most participants will only want to do so on occasion or all at once at the end of the escrow period.

 WorkLock offers specific advantages over ICO or airdrop as a distribution mechanism.
 Most importantly, WorkLock selects network participants most likely to strengthen and secure the network because they commit to staking and running nodes.